-\paragraph{SGD on a fixed sphere} A natural approach to handling scale-invariant parameters is to optimize them directly on their intrinsic domain, a sphere of fixed radius.
-This can be implemented by projecting weights back to the sphere after each iteration~\citep{kodryan2022training, loshchilov2025ngpt} or via Riemannian optimization techniques~\citep{riemannian_bn}.
-Here we focus on projected SGD on a sphere $\mathbb{S}^{d-1}(r)$ of radius $r$, with discrete dynamics
+A natural way to handle scale-invariant parameters is to optimize them directly on their intrinsic domain, a sphere of fixed radius.
+This can be implemented by projecting the weights onto the sphere after each update~\cite{kodryan2022training,loshchilov2025ngpt} or by using Riemannian optimization methods~\cite{riemannian_bn}.
+Here, we consider projected SGD on the sphere $\mathbb{S}^{d-1}(r)$ with discrete dynamics